oisdk/site/posts/2018-11-20-fast-verified-structures.markdown

 There's another option, though, one that I picked up from Stephanie Weirich's talk [-@weirich_dependent_2017]: you thread the requirement through the function as an equality constraint.
-It won't always work, but when your function's call tree matches that of the proof, the constraint will indeed be satisfied, with no runtime cost.
+It won't always work, but when your function's call graph matches that of the proof, the constraint will indeed be satisfied, with no runtime cost.
 In this case, we can whittle down the proof obligation to the following: